Contact: Z.Q. Qiu

 Research conducted by: Q. Li, A. Tan, M. Yang, and Z.Q.
 Qiu (Univ. of California, Berkeley); A. Scholl, A.T.
 Young, A.T.
 N’Diaye, and E. Arenholz (ALS); C. Hwang (Korea Research Institute of Standards and Science); and J. Li (Peking University).

-Research funding: National Key Research and Development Program of China, National Science Foundation, National Research Foundation of Korea.
+Research funding: National Key Research and Development Program of China, National Science Foundation, and National Research Foundation of Korea.
 Operation of the ALS is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences Program.

 Publication about this research: Q. Li, A. Tan, A. Scholl, A.T.
 Young, M. Yang, C. Hwang, A.T.
 N’Diaye, E. Arenholz, J. Li, and Z.Q.
 Qiu, “Electrical switching of the magnetic vortex circulation in artificial multiferroic structure of Co/Cu/PMN-PT(011),” Appl.
 Phys.
 Lett.
 110, 262405 (2017). doi:10.1063/1.4990987